2.5M850K1.2M

 The Sugarhill Gang’s self-titled album “The Sugarhill Gang” was the first hip-hop album

 The album “The Sugarhill Gang” was released on February 7, 1980.
-Sylvia Robinson, founder of Records, didn't think people were ready to buy an entire long-player featuring nothing but rap at the time.
-So along with a bunch of songs in the style of “Rapper's Delight” they included a full side's worth of ballads and instrumental disco records.
+Sylvia Robinson, founder of Sugar Hill Records, didn’t think people were ready to buy an entire long-player featuring nothing but rap music at the time.
+So along with a bunch of songs in the style of “Rapper’s Delight” they included a full side’s worth of R&B ballads and instrumental disco records.

 The Sugarhill Gang - The Sugarhill Gang (album)